 Francisca is now a post-doc at CSIRO working on the epidemiology of pilchard orthomyxovirus.

 Sea lice and amoebae causing amoebic gill disease are top parasites of Atlantic salmon, the most farmed marine fish.
 Their increasing co-occurrence in major production regions has sparked interest in parasite control techniques targeting both.
 Though, current reliance on treatments (mostly chemicals) leaves few options and drives treatment resistance evolution in parasite populations.
 This thesis explores the applicability of a more preventative and chemical-free approach to tackle multiple parasites: fish behaviour and cage environment manipulations.

 Danny did a 3 year post-doc at the Institute of Marine Research, Norway, before returning to Australia to work as a research scientist at the NSW Department of Primary Industries.

 The expansion of Atlantic salmon (Salmo salar) aquaculture systems has led to the success and proliferation of the ectoparasitic sea louse, Lepeophtheirus salmonis.
 Mediating infestation should have a biological basis, and this PhD investigates the fundamental behavioural interaction between host and parasite.
 It focuses on salmon behavioural defence and susceptibility, and effect of infestation on performance.
 Behaviour should be in the toolbox against pathogens in aquaculture, and this project has provided baseline knowledge of host-parasite interactions that will also help drive the development of biological tools.

-Sam is now a post-doc at the Institue of Marine Research, Norway.
+Sam is now a researcher in the Animal Welfare Group at the Institute of Marine Research, Norway.